Sacred sites in Lithuania

 The late Baroque interior of the Basilica of the Nativity has been essentially unchanged since the 1780s.
 This is not a museum's preservation but a living church's continuity — the same altars, the same pulpit, the same organ loft serving the same purpose they were built for.
 Time has not stopped here; it has deepened.
 Two centuries of prayer have seeped into the walls, the wood, the gilding, until the building itself seems to carry the weight of accumulated devotion.

 The crowned miraculous painting sits at the center of this weight.
-To stand before it is to stand where Petras Gedgaudas may have placed it in 1457, where it was lost during the Reformation, where it was recovered after the weeping apparition, and where thirty thousand people watched it receive its first papal crown.
+To stand before it is to stand at every turn of the place's history at once — its arrival, its loss during the Reformation, its recovery, and the day thirty thousand watched it receive its first papal crown.
 The painting does not merely depict the Mother and Child — it embodies the entire arc of Lithuanian Catholicism, from first conversion through persecution through renewal.

 Podgaiskis's artistic programme amplifies this resonance.
 The seven altars are not random devotions but a structured theological meditation: Mary as Theotokos, Christ as founder of the Church, the Church itself as the community of the faithful.
 Moving through the basilica is, in a sense, moving through the entire story of Christian faith.